 Skip to content

-Coding Practices
+Coding practices

-• Good coding practices
+Why coding practices matter

 When you code for your research project, remember that you're not just coding for yourself today—you're coding for: